LuisEUM/InstagramScraper/README.md

 <br/>

-- `POST` **http://localhost:4000/api/v1/target:**  Create your target account by typing its username inside the body with the username key.
+- `POST` **http://localhost:4000/api/v1/target:**  Create your target account by typing its username inside the `body` with the username key.
 This will run the first script, which will return and create the owner (your account id), the target username, a list of followers (it will be an empty array) and the total followers (number).

-This should be write it inside the body:
+This should be write it inside the `body`:
 ```
 {
     "username": "targetexample1",